Why I sing

-Our friends at the Boston Modern Orchestra Project have launched a Kickstarter Campaign to bring Lou Harrison’s music to market.
-BMOP will pair the Singers’ recording of La Koro Sutro with Harrison’s Suite for Violin and American Gamelan to make an extraordinary and very important CD.
-The Kickstarter goal of $10,800 must be achieved by the wee hours of Friday, December 27, 2013.
+Our friends at the Boston Modern Orchestra Project completed a successful Kickstarter campaign and brought Lou Harrison’s music to market.
+BMOP paired the Singers’ recording of La Koro Sutro with Harrison’s Suite for Violin and American Gamelan to make an extraordinary CD, released in July 2014.
+More ...

 Dominick Argento: Jonah and the Whale

 Jonah was a difficult prophet.
 He tried to wriggle out of divine assignments and whined loudly enough to annoy even God.
 Dominick Argento used medieval poetry, the Book of Jonah and other sources to prepare the libretto for this composition.
 Call the Singers office for more information.
 More ...

 Lukas Foss fled Nazi Germany with his family – first to Paris in 1933 and then to the United States in 1937.
 He was 15 when he arrived in Philadelphia to begin his studies at the Curtis Institute.
 Foss embraced his new homeland – “... as a boy of 15, I fell in love with America,” he said – becoming a U.S. citizen in 1942.
 He found Carl Sandburg’s poem when he was 19 and began almost immediately to set it to music, adapting it himself without a librettist.
 The Singers loved it as well.
 More ...